Networking – Router Module

 Every Expansion Module needs 2U rack space.
 Each Expansion Module is connected to the Base Module via a type-A USB connector.
 The Expansion Module package includes the following:

 A router is the central device of your home network.
 You can plug one end of the network cable into it.
 The other end is then connected to networking devices having network ports.
-If you desire to have extra network devices to your router, more cables are required and more router ports.
+If you desire to have extra network devices for your router, more cables are required and more router ports.

 The ports, on both ends of the devices and the router, are referred to as Local Area Network (LAN) ports (there are 1 port, 2 port, or 4 port options).
 They can also be called Ethernet ports or RJ45 ports.